Patrick O'Hely: Biography

 Although little or nothing is known of his early life, Patrick O'Hely is believed to have been born between 1543 and 1546.
 He later described himself in a letter dated 24 June 1575, and which survives in the Archivo General de Simancas as fray Patricio Oheli de Petra.
 Petra is believed by some historians to be a shorthand rendering of Petra Patricii, the usual Hiberno-Latin rendering of (Carraig Phádraig), the name in Connaught Irish for the hill upon which stood Creevelea Abbey (an Mainistir na Craoibhe Léithe), the Franciscan Friary at Dromahair, County Leitrim.
 If so, it would suggest that O'Hely was a native of the region, an alumnus of the Friary, or both.

-English Franciscan Thomas Bourchier roomed from 1578-1579 with Patrick O'Hely in Paris and became his late friend's first biographer.
+English Franciscan Thomas Bourchier roomed from 1578 to 1579 with Patrick O'Hely in Paris and became his late friend's first biographer.
 According to Bouchier, O'Hely received a classical Christian education during his youth in Ireland and was sent, due to his great intellectual brilliance, four years after his profession to Rome.
 In 1562, O'Hely arrived in Rome and presented himself to Francisco Zamora de Cuenca Minister General of the Franciscan Order.
 Zamora was very impressed with O'Hely and arranged for him to continue his education in the Franciscan Province of Cartagena.

 In Spain, O'Hely first studied grammar for two years in the Friary at Molina de Aragón, then studied philosophy for four years at the Friary at San Clemente, where he was formally incardinated into the Province of Cartagena.
 His superiors next sent him to Alcalá de Henares, where he continued his studies at the University of Alcalá, where he surpassed his contemporaries in sacred studies.

-During his residence in Spain, O'Hely became a fluent speaker of the Catalan language and was by all accounts a very gifted and effective preacher.
+During his residence in Spain, O'Hely became a fluent speaker of the Catalan language.

 While residing in the Aracoeli monastery in Rome, O'Hely was proposed to the Pope at the 4 July 1575 consistory meeting for the bishopric of Mayo, later merged in the archbishopric of Tuam.
 As the Catholic Church in Ireland was still strictly illegal and underground, Pope Gregory XIII empowered Bishop O'Hely to officiate in adjoining dioceses, if no Catholic bishop were at hand, and supplied him generously with money.
 At Paris he took part in public disputations at the Sorbonne university, amazing his hearers by his mastery of patristic, Renaissance humanist, and Counter-Reformation theology, as well as of Scotist philosophy.